-There’s a delicious little scene in John Kolvenbach’s whimsical comedy “Love Song” wherein a pair of affluent married urbanites decide to play communal hooky from their stressed-out daily lives.
-The show takes on such an air of joyous fantasy that you’d have sworn you could see half the audience making plans to blow off Monday at the office and hit the lakefront instead.
+There’s a delicious little scene in John Kolvenbach’s whimsical comedy “Love Song” wherein a pair of affluent, older, workaholic, married urbanites decide to play communal hooky from their stressed-out daily lives: lounge in bed, smoke imaginary cigarettes, that kind of silly stuff.
+In the hands of Steppenwolf vets Molly Regan and Francis Guinan, under the playful direction of the perennially kidlike Austin Pendleton, the show takes on such an air of joyous fantasy that you’d have sworn you could see half the typically well-heeled Stepp audience making immediate plans to blow off Monday at the office and hit the lakefront instead.

 This show is a good match for spring in Chicago — a time of year when theatergoers are more than ready to banish all that Steppenwolf angst with the howling winds and finally enjoy a little warmth and optimism for their theatrical dollar.
 This insular, domestically focused play generally plows familiar territory, and it’s not going to raise any firestorms.
 But Kolvenbach’s kind-and-gentle four-hander is likely to be a Chi audience pleaser.

 Elsewhere, you could see the piece having plenty of viability as an easy-to-produce, pleasant-to-digest celeb vehicle with more than enough satirical and literary smarts for a hip, legit-loving crowd.

 Here’s the setup.
 Harry (Guinan) and Joan (Regan) — who sound like Hillary Clinton-hating reps of the American Medical Assn. — are married but too stressed to do much to foster it.
 Joan has a little brother, Beane (Ian Barford), with a rather reclusive personality.